6 Scare-Free Haunts for Timid Tots

 Location: Rileys Farm at 12261 S. Oak Glen Road in Oak Glen

 Strathearn Park Ghost Tour

-Who knew history and Halloween could go hand in hand?
+History and Halloween could go hand in hand.
 The Strathearn Historical Park & Museum presents their annual Halloween Ghost Tour where the souls of the departed return to tell tales of Simi Valley history.
 There are no haunted houses with monsters here, just actors performing in an outdoor tour of the historical buildings in the area.
 All of the material in the tour is appropriate for even timid trick or treaters, so you don’t need to worry about scaring the little ones.
-Starting every fifteen minutes, the hour-and-a-half walking tours offer limited seating at a few stops and stroller accessibility.
+Starting every fifteen minutes, the hour-and-a-half walking tours offer limited seating at a few stops and is stroller accessible.
 But, leave the flashlights and cameras at home so as not to disrupt the actors or disturb the spooky atmosphere.

-Where do you get your thrills and chills with your little ones?
+Where do you get your baby thrills and chills with your littlest ones?
 Got some suggestions for great kid-friendly haunts in Los Angeles?
 Share it in a comment below.